 Yosemite guidebook author Chris Macnmara describes Astroman saying, “Astroman is one of the best long free routes in the United States.
 When first established this climb was the domain of only the most honed climbers in the world.
 Today, still considered a Valley test piece, Astroman has lost little of its stature or mystique.
 Climbers who have the skill and nerve to attempt Astroman will find tremendous exposure, flawless rock quality and mostly solid protection.
 The climbing involves every technique imaginable from balancey face moves and boulder problems to sustained hand jamming and a squeeze chimney.”

-The squeeze chimeney, the Harding Slot proved to be the crux for me.
+The squeeze chimney, the Harding Slot proved to be the crux for me.
 The famous British hardman Jerry Moffat cried on this pitch.
 My last time on the route, I laybacked the outside.
 This time, I vowed to stay inside longer.
-I kept squirming desperate to move up inside the mountain.
+I kept squirming, desperate to move up inside the mountain.

 Wide climbing can be terrifying.
 Cracks bigger than 4 inches require an arsenal of cams, Big Bros and wide gear that would weigh down too heavily on the harnesses of most climbers.
 Technically easy, wide climbing often involves shoving your body inside the mountain and squirming your way up.